The impact of superyacht and private jet emissions

 It’s difficult to believe, but it would take the average UK citizen almost 11 years to emit as much carbon as a single long range private jet emits in a round trip from London to New York.

-Meanwhile, millions of people facing poverty, who’ve done the least to cause the climate crisis, are paying the highest price – loss of loved ones to flooding and drought, damage to homes by storms, and higher bills when food and fuel is scarce.
+Meanwhile, millions of people who are facing poverty, who’ve done the least to cause the climate crisis, are paying the highest price – loss of loved ones to flooding and drought, damage to homes by storms, and higher bills when food and fuel is scarce.

 Oxfam is one of a number of organisations, including Tax Justice UK and Patriotic Millionaires, calling for higher taxes on the polluting behaviour of the richest.
-Together we can build the pressure on the UK and Scottish Governments for the change we need to see.
+It is vital that these highly polluting ways to travel are taxed heavily enough to discourage their use and reduce their carbon emissions.

 Further steps to better tax extreme wealth are needed to accelerate climate action and tackle inequality, but properly taxing private jets and superyachts is a common-sense place to start.